andrewferrier/debugprint.nvim/README.md

 [nvim-dap](https://github.com/mfussenegger/nvim-dap), some people prefer using a 'print' statement to trace the output during execution.
 With `debugprint`, you can insert 'print' statements, with debug information pre-populated, relevant to the language you're editing.
-These statements include reference information for quick output navigation and the ability to output variable values.
+These statements can include variable values.

 `debugprint` supports 30 filetypes/programming languages out-of-the-box,
 including Python, JavaScript/TypeScript, Java, C/C++ and more.
 See [the